gigascience/gigadb-website/docs/SETUP_PROVISIONING.md

 >**Note:** You cannot run the build stage until you have run `ansible_init.sh`, because the build stage needs AWS resources details uploaded by that script

->**Note:** The above implies that you cannot run the Ansible playbooks until you have run the build stage of the Gitlab pipeline,
+>**Note:** The above implies that you cannot run the Ansible playbooks until you have run the build stage of the Gitlab pipeline

 >**Note:** GigaDB application is made of web-based and backoffice subsystems.
 Their deployment requires the build stage of the Gitlab pipeline to have been peformed frist.
 >Their deployment is performed using the deployment stage job (`sd_gigadb` or `ld_gigadb`) of the Gitlab pipeline for the web-based application